aleistermi/Final-Project-CS-Winter-2018/Submission/README.txt

 Keisuke Yokota: Responsible for draw.py, crawler0.py, crawler1.py,
 				crawler2.py

-Aleister Monfort: Responsible for cleaning.py, crawler.py
+Aleister Monfort: Responsible for cleaning_data.py, crawler.py

 Jesus Ramirez: Complementary_variables.py, util_compvar.py,
 			   merged_output.py, get_delegaciones_shape.py

 *** Folder: 'Final_Product' ***
-draw.py: You can get map with data about both housing price and other information
+draw.py: You can draw a map with data on housing prices and other information
-	 such as crime, school, etc. by using function “draw” in this python file.
+	 such as crime, school, or earthquake damages, using the function “draw” in this python file.
-	 You need to install python library “folium” by using a command “pip install folium” in linux command line.
+	 You will need to install python library “folium” by using a command “pip install folium” in the linux command line.
-	 All you need to do is to run “python3 draw.py” in linux command line.
-	 Then you will get a message as an instruction how to get a map.
+	 All you need to do is to run “python3 draw.py” in linux command line, then you will get a message with an instruction on how to produce a map.
-	 After getting message, please follow the instruction.
+	 After getting the message, please follow the instructions.

 delegacion.geojson: Json file containing geographical data of delegation
 		   (municipality) in Mexico City

-neighnorhood.geojson: Json file containing geographical data of neighnorhood
+neighborhood.geojson: Json file containing geographical data of neighborhood
-		     (most minute administrative district) in Mexico City
+		      in Mexico City

-integrate.csv: CSV file containing information other than housing price data.
+integrate.csv: CSV file containing information other than housing prices.
-	       It contains data as follows;
+	       It contains data such as:
 	        * Number of Markets
 	        * Number of Schools
 	        * Number of Hospitals
 	        * Buldings w/ damage from 09-19-17 earthquake
 	        * Number of robberies
-		* Number of home robberies
+		* Number of home robberies (burglaries)
 		* Number of murders
 		* Number of transit stops
 		* Average temperature
 		* Population
 		* OBJECTID (unique id to each neighborhood)
 		* MUN_NAME (delegacion (municipality) name)
-		* SETT_NAME (neighborhood (most minute administrative district) name)
+		* SETT_NAME (neighborhood name)
 		* Number of robberies outside home

-house rent.scv: CSV file containing information on housing price data.
+house rent.csv: CSV file containing information on housing price data.
-	       It contains data as follows;
+	       It contains data as follows:
 	        * OBJECTID (unique id to each neighborhood)
-		* SETT_NAME (neighborhood (most minute administrative district) name)
+		* SETT_NAME (neighborhood name)
 		* price

-house sale.scv: CSV file containing information on housing price data.
+house sale.csv: CSV file containing information on housing price data.
-	       It contains data as follows;
+	       It contains data as follows:
 	        * OBJECTID (unique id to each neighborhood)
-		* SETT_NAME (neighborhood (most minute administrative district) name)
+		* SETT_NAME (neighborhood name)
 		* price

-apartment rent.scv: CSV file containing information on housing price data.
+apartment rent.csv: CSV file containing information on housing price data.
-	       It contains data as follows;
+	       It contains data as follows:
 	        * OBJECTID (unique id to each neighborhood)
-		* SETT_NAME (neighborhood (most minute administrative district) name)
+		* SETT_NAME (neighborhood name)
 		* price

-apartment sale.scv: CSV file containing information on housing price data.
+apartment sale.csv: CSV file containing information on housing price data.
 	       It contains data as follows;
 	        * OBJECTID (unique id to each neighborhood)
-		* SETT_NAME (neighborhood (most minute administrative district) name)
+		* SETT_NAME (neighborhood name)
 		* price

 *** Folder 'Raw_Data' ***

 Complememtary_variables.py: In this python file we make the computation of
-	complementary variables (different from real estate prices) at neigborhood level.
-In Mexico neighborhood desagregation is not common, most of the variables reported by the government are grouped by municipalities, but in some cases they publish files with metadata that inlcudes georeferences, we use those georeferences to obtain statistics by neighborhood.
+	complementary variables (different from real estate prices) at the neigborhood level.
+In Mexico, neighborhood desagregation is not common, most of the variables reported by the government are grouped by municipalities, but in some cases they publish files with metadata that includes some georeference.
+We use those georeferences to obtain statistics by neighborhood.
 The CSV files created by this python file are: